strong-config/node/README.md

 - `yarn dev:load`/`yarn dev:load:es6`, and `yarn dev:load:commonjs`
 - `yarn dev:validate`

-These use an exemplary config setup in `/example`.
+These commands use an exemplary config setup in `/example`.

-Our contribution guidelines are posted in `CONTRIBUTING.md`